 Porcelain or ceramic tiles are hardwearing and resistant to stains, but if you do not have time to clean the grout lines between the titles, this can become very high-maintenance.
-Another popular flooring design for bathrooms is stone titles which are not only incredibly good looking but extremely hardwearing, too.
-If stone sounds good to you, then make sure to select a stone that is porous, such as slate marble or particular limestones.
+Another popular flooring design for bathrooms is stone titles, which are not only incredibly good looking but extremely hardwearing, too.
+If stone sounds good to you, then make sure to select a porous stone, such as slate marble or particular limestones.

 Flooring for a family with kids

-Children can be messy, cause accidental damage and accidentally splash too much in the tub.
-It is essential that you have flooring that is hardwearing but also safe for the kids.
-Stone may withstand their antics, but if they were to trip, it would be a hard fall.
+Children can be messy, cause accidental damage, and accidentally splash too much in the tub.
+You must have flooring that is hardwearing but also safe for the kids.
+Stone may withstand their antics, but it would be a hard fall if they were to trip.

-Vinyl flooring has the best of both worlds.
-Not only is it hard wearing but it will also withstand water well while also looking great.
+Luxury vinyl flooring has the best of both worlds.
+Not only is it hard-wearing, but it will also withstand water well while also looking great.
 You can select fun and playful vinyl flooring, or you can select vinyl flooring that mimics wood so that it provides a modern and beautiful vibe.

 Similar to vinyl flooring, laminate flooring is also a great choice when flooring your bathroom.
 Laminate flooring can easily complement your bathroom’s overall design, offering a natural look combined with a hardy flooring type for heavy foot traffic and children.
 What makes laminate flooring so spectacular, though, is its four layers.
 Each layer plays a pivotal role in protecting the floor.